-- The flash ADC is one of the few types that does not include a DAC in a feedback loop - This means that there is the shortest possible path between signal and output, ie between Analogue and Digital. - Flash converters are very fast, the fastest available. - They have very short delays as well as high bandwidth. - They are therefore relatively easy to integrate into feedback loops. - They are used within both Pipeline and Σ - Δ converters.
+- The flash ADC is one of the few types that does not include a DAC in a feedback loop - This means that there is the shortest possible path between signal and output, ie between Analogue and Digital. - · Flash converters are very fast, the fastest available. - They have very short delays, (latency or group delay) as well as high bandwidth. - They are therefore relatively easy to integrate into feedback loops. - They are used within both Pipeline and Σ - Δ converters.